 We spend the morning visiting key sites in Málaga.
 Our walking tour will take in the Renaissance Cathedral with its fine Baroque façade, the remains of the Roman theatre and the exterior of Málaga's Alcázar (citadel).

-We also visit the Picasso Museum, housed in a fine 16th-century palace built on 2500-year-old Phoenician remains.
+We then visit the Picasso Museum, housed in a fine 16th-century palace built on 2500-year-old Phoenician remains.
 Pablo Picasso was born in Málaga in 1881 and in 2003 a Picasso Museum was established here in response to the artist's desire for his work to be exhibited in his city of birth; it features 233 paintings, sculptures and ceramics created between 1892 to 1972.
 This rich collection was donated by Christine and Bernard Ruiz-Picasso, the artist's daughter-in-law and grandson.
 The opening of the Picasso Museum initiated a revival in the cultural life of the city.
-The nearby Carmen Thyssen museum has a fine collection of old masters and 19th-century Spanish painting, which we also explore.
+Before lunch we also make a short visit to see the archaeological collections at the Malaga Museum at the Palacio Aduana.

-In the afternoon, we visit a branch of Paris' famous Pompidou Centre, which opened on Málaga's waterfront in 2015.
+In the afternoon we visit a branch of Paris' famous Pompidou Centre, which opened on Málaga's waterfront in 2015.
 Housed in an extraordinary post-modernist coloured glass cube, the Centre, like its Parisian parent, has a collection of 20th century art, including works by Robert Delauney, Vassily Kandinsky, Fernand Léger, René Magritte and Frida Kahlo, and also holds interesting temporary exhibitions.
-(Overnight Málaga) B